gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Node.js

-Node.js is an environment we can use to run JavaScript code.
+Node.js is an environment that can run JavaScript code.
 JavaScript was initially only used in client-side web development (run by the JavaScript engine in the user’s browser), but software like Node.js allows us to use it on the server-side as well.

 Gatsby is built with Node.js — to get up and running, you will need to have a recent version installed on your computer.

 ### ⌚ Download Node.js

 If you don’t have Node.js installed, visit the [Node.js site](https://nodejs.org/) and follow the instructions to download and install the recommended version for your operating system.
-Once you have followed the install steps, let’s make sure we’re good to go:
+Once you have followed the install steps, make sure everything was installed properly:

 ### ✋ Check your Node.js installation
 1. Open up your terminal.